atom-morgan/atom-morgan.github.io/blog/2018-06-20-functions.md

 }
 ```

-To declare a function we begin with the name of the function, `evaluateString`, followed by a comma seperated list of parameters enclosed in parentheses.
+To declare a function we begin with the name of the function, `evaluateString`, followed by a comma separated list of parameters enclosed in parentheses.
 In this function declaration, we have a single parameter named `string`.
 Following the function name and parameters are the open and close braces (`{}`).
 Within this block is where we write the code we want to be executed when our function is called.

 <!--![Function declaration](/images/functions/function-declaration.png)-->

-In our example we first check if the parameter `string` is truthy (has a value) and use `return` to specificy a *return value* of the function: `The string has a value!`.
+In our example we first check if the parameter `string` is truthy (has a value) and use `return` to specify a *return value* of the function: `The string has a value!`.
 If it's falsy, the function's return value is `What string?`.

 Now that we have our first function declaration, we need to call it.